immanencer/cosyworld/readme.md

 ## Getting Started

+Run the app once to create the relevant config files in `./configurations`

 ### Installation

 To use this framework with OLLAMA, first ensure you have downloaded the necessary AI model:

+#### OLLAMA
 ```bash
 ollama pull llama3
 ```

+#### REPLICATE

+You'll need a valid API key to use Replicate.
+You can obtain one by signing up at [Replicate.ai](https://replicate.ai/).

+Run the app once and it will create a `./configurations/replicate.json` file.
+Add your API key to this file.

+### Configuration

 ### Running the Agent